Dengyuemed/dengyuemed.github.io/_posts/2026-03-27-nmpa-vs-fda-drug-approval.md

 In particular, the rise of China in oncology innovation—including immunotherapies, targeted therapies, and antibody-drug conjugates (ADCs)—has created noticeable timing gaps in drug availability across markets.

-This article provides a structured comparison of NMPA vs FDA drug approval systems, focusing on regulatory philosophy, approval pathways, clinical data requirements, and their implications for global drug access.

 ---

 ## 1. Regulatory Philosophy: Risk Control vs Accelerated Access